ayust/gke-factorio/README.md

      to one of the nodes in your cluster. *(Technically this is optional, but it's highly recommended.
      Using a static IP means that your server's address won't change without warning.)*

-  2. [Create a persistent disk](https://console.cloud.google.com/compute/disksAdd) named `factorio` on which the save games will be stored.
+  2. [Create a blank persistent disk](https://console.cloud.google.com/compute/disksAdd) named `factorio` on which the save games will be stored.
 (Minimum size is fine.)

   3. Download the headless server tarball from https://www.factorio.com/download-headless and place it